Live at Reading: The performance

 A large part of the audience sang along to the lyrics of the band's current single "Lithium," which Grohl would later cite it as one of the band's biggest moments.
 The performance of "Smells Like Teen Spirit," the band's 1991 breakthrough single from Nevermind, incorporated part of the 1976 Boston single "More Than a Feeling" at the beginning, a reference to the similarities between the two songs' main guitar riffs.
 From the DVD, you can see that after the final song, "Territorial Pissings" the band began trashing their equipment.
 Novoselic performed several high bass tosses, whilst Cobain pushed over his amplifiers.
 As his guitar fed back, Grohl started to take apart his drum kit finally throwing his cymbals at the drum set.
 Then Cobain played the American national anthem, "The Star-Spangled Banner" and finished off the set by climbing down to the crowd and handing his guitar to a fan.
 He retraced his steps and left the stage.

 The show featured the band's friend Antony Hodgkinson, nicknamed "Dancing Tony," dancing onstage for 12 of the 25 songs performed.
 It was the final of an estimated nine shows that Hodgkinson danced for the band, including their appearances at the 1991 Reading Festival and the 1990 Leeds Polytechnic Students' Union concert.

 Cobain played three different guitars during the show.
 He started by playing a sunburst Fender Jaguar.
 However, he changed to a sunburst Fender Stratocaster with a black strap, just before playing the eighth song, "About a Girl".
-For four songs towards the end of the set ("Dumb", "Stay Away", "Spank Thru", ”Love Buzz") he changed to a third guitar, a black Stratocaster with a white strap.
+For four songs towards the end of the set ("Dumb", "Stay Away", "Spank Thru", "Love Buzz") he changed to a third guitar, a black Stratocaster with a white strap.
 The guitar was heavily out of tune by the opening chords of "Love Buzz".
 Cobain tried to retune it several times during the song, but without success, leading him to throw it on the ground at around 2:30 into the performance.
 For the next song he returned to the sunburst Stratocaster which he then played for the rest of the evening.

 Previously-released songs

+On January 29, 1993, the performance of "Lithium" was broadcast on ABC's In Concert TV series.

+On September 5, 1993, the performances of "Lithium", "In Bloom", and "All Apologies" were broadcast on the UK TV show The Beat.

 In November 1994, the performance of "Lithium" appeared on the band's first home video, Live!
 Tonight!
 Sold Out!!.

+On December 22, 1994, the performances of "Smells Like Teen Spirit", "Sliver", and "About a Girl" were broadcast on the UK TV show The Beat.

 In October 1996, "Tourette's" appeared on the Novoselic-compiled live compilation album, From the Muddy Banks of the Wishkah.

 Amateur footage of Cobain's wheelchair entrance and performance of "The Rose," as well as the instrument destruction at the end, also appears on Live!
 Tonight!
 Sold Out!!.